Ali-Mikael/Pen-testing/h3-EternalHomework.md

-Let's also save the hashes along with respective users:
+Let's also gather the hashes combined with the user it belongs to:
 ```bash
 cat /etc/shadow | cut -d ":" -f1-2 | grep -vE '\*$' > hashes.txt
 ```